 At the festival, visitors can try their

-hand at a variety of activities, sample the different eateries,
+hand at a variety of activities, including gold panning, sample the

-purchase gifts and mementos from vendors, and try gold panning.
+different eateries, and purchase gifts and mementos from vendors.

 and 100 artists and crafters to be in attendance.
 Vendor applications